sass/sass-site/source/documentation/breaking-changes/legacy-js-api.md

 returning a promise.

-The modern API also uses a much more robust [`Value`] class that supports all Sass value stypes, type assertions, and easy map and list lookups.
+The modern API also uses a much more robust [`Value`] class that supports all Sass values types, type assertions, and easy map and list lookups.

 [`Value`]: /documentation/js-api/classes/Value/